PepikVaio/reMarkable_re-Planner/README.md

 # re-Planner - Calendar for reMarkable and more!

 Pdf calendar for reMarkable 1 and 2
-* version 2024 is now compatible with reMarkable 3.xx
+* since 2024 is compatible with reMarkable fw 3.xx
 * no hacks needed

 ## Description